-You can also try to rebuild your credit by paying your bills on time, although we know that can be tough when you have fat auto insurance premiums to pay.
-Remember that Compare.com wants to help you find the cheapest Georgia auto insurance you qualify for — keep comparing quotes until you get a rate you’re truly happy with.
+You can also try rebuilding your credit by paying your bills on time, although that can be tough when you have high auto insurance premiums.
+Compare.com can help you find the cheapest Georgia auto insurance you qualify for – so keep comparing quotes until you get a rate you’re truly happy with.

 Whether you want full coverage car insurance or just the state minimum requirements, having sufficient car insurance coverage in George is a must.
 If you can’t get coverage from your preferred insurer because you’re a high-risk driver, the Georgia Automobile Insurance Plan is there to help you out.